AREAWorkshop/AREA2022/index.md

 <li>Camera Ready: 10th July 2020</li>
 <li>Workshop: 29th or 30th August or 4th or 5th September 2020</li>
   <br>
 *AREA 2020 will be held virtually.
-More information about the format and confirmation of the exact date of the workshop will follow as soon as it is confirmed with the ECAI workshop chairs.
+More information about the format and confirmation of the exact date of the workshop will follow as soon as it is confirmed with the ijcai workshop chairs.
 </ul>

 ## Invited Speakers